programminghistorian/ph-submissions/lessons/intro-to-ar-development.md

 ### iOS

 Unlike Android, iOS apps made in Unity must be built as standalone projects and then imported into Apple's development environment [Xcode](https://itunes.apple.com/us/app/xcode/id497799835?ls=1&mt=12).
-Ensure that you have installed Xcode 7 or higher and that your Apple device is running iOS 9 or higher.
+In order to complete this section of the tutorial, you will need to have 1) an apple device (iPhone, iPad, etc.) running iOS 9 or later and 2) an Apple computer running OS X 10.10.5 or later.
 Xcode 7 allows developers to test applications on iOS devices without enrolling in the Apple Developer program.

 To create an XCode project in Unity, go to "File > Build Settings" and switch your platform target to "iOS."
 Click "Build" and save your project to an appropriate location.
 Once your project is built, open it in your file explore and create a new folder named "LibrariesPlugins."
 Then, copy the "iOS" folder located in "Libraries > Plugins" and paste it into the "LibrariesPlugins" folder you just created.